rickdevera/oh_cnapp/ambassador/lessons/module-3-cspm-requirements.md

     1. A contextual dashboard that categorizes resources by type for better analysis.
     1. Identification of resource ownership to enforce accountability.
     1. Visualization of network exposure to assess external access risks.
-    1. Insights into federated identity providers like Azure AD and Okta for identity and access management.
+    1. Insights into federated identity providers like PingIdentity, Azure AD, Okta for identity and access management.

 ##### Misconfigurations